 The wording of this prompt depends on your entry in the Age On field on the Accounts Receivable Defaults screen program.
 This screen can be viewed or modified using the Update Receivable Defaults program.
 Your entry in the Age On field determines the date on the customer invoice to use as a default for aging purposes.
-If you checked the Age On boxentered a D in the Age On field the prompt above displays as you want invoices to be aged based on their due date. appears.
+If you entered a D in the Age On field the prompt above appears.